The Research Problem

 • Identification of gaps in information needed to provide technical guidance to inform appropriate design criteria.

-Modern Vehicle Hazards in Parking Structures and Vehicle Carriers
+Modern Vehicle Hazards in Parking Structures and Vehicle Carriers [PDF]

 This project contributes to the Building Fires, Resilience/Sustainability, and Non-Building Fires threads of the SFPE Research Roadmap.

 In August 2020, the Foundation granted an award to the Fire Research Group of New Zealand for the Development of Fire Engineering Practitioner Tools.
 The goal of this project is to develop a comprehensive set of tools that may be used by engineers in alignment with the best practices of the 5th edition of the SFPE Handbook of Fire Protection Engineering.
 Completed in late 2021, this project includes an international survey of current practices, an assessment of available tools, a gaps analysis, and a report that summarizes the findings and priorities for industry tool development.

 Fire Engineering Practitioner Tools: Survey and Analysis of Needs